 Try different creatives.
 Your best performing ad unit will rarely be the one you predicted as adults don’t think like kids!

 If you have multiple apps or sites, then your most effective user acquisition tool may well be cross-promotion.
 Kids who are already familiar with the look and feel of your apps will be more inclined to download other apps from the same family.

 If you are monetising with ads, then you can use the same placement to run ads for your other apps or services.
 Simply put your own ad units in the fallback position in your ad server, or have your ad operations team traffic your internal ad campaigns alongside paid campaigns.
 The best placement for cross-promotion ads tend to be during natural ‘breaks’ between levels or on loading screens.

 Be sure to use compliant tools and services when to acquiring users who are kids.
 Remember that messaging and creative execution are key to getting kids engaged, and your own audience can often be the best opportunity for cross-promotion.

 Subscribe to the blog above to make sure you don’t miss a post.
-We will also posting the Toolkit to our website.

 The GDPR-K Toolkit for Kids Publishers Part One: Audit your technology partners